reinvest-in-us/reinvest-site/README.md

 New users can be created by running the following rake task, which will prompt you for a password for that user.

-Currently users are able to log in and add or edit all district and meeting information.
+Currently users are able to log in to '/admin' and add or edit all district and meeting information.
 ```
 # bash
 rake users:create[admin@example.com]